 10. What do you mean by the term “Cold Spring”?

-Ans: Cold spring is the intentional initial deformation applied to a piping system during assembly to produce a desired initial displacement and stress.
-Cold spring is beneficial in that it serves to balance the magnitude of stress under initial and extreme displacement conditions.
+Ans: Cold spring is the intentional initial deformation applied to a piping system during assembly to produce the desired initial displacement and stress.
+Cold Spring is beneficial in that it serves to balance the magnitude of stress under initial and extreme displacement conditions.

-When cold spring is properly applied there is less likelihood of overstrain during initial operation; hence, it is recommended especially for piping materials of limited ductility.
-There is also less deviation from as installed dimensions during initial operation, so that hangers will not be displaced as far from their original settings.
+When cold spring is properly applied there is less likelihood of overstraining during initial operation; hence, it is recommended especially for piping materials of limited ductility.
+There is also less deviation from as installed dimensions during initial operation so that hangers will not be displaced as far from their original settings.

-However now a days most of the EPC organizations does not prefer the use of Cold Spring while analysis any system.
+However, nowadays most EPC organizations do not prefer the use of the Cold Spring while analyzing any system.

 11. How to decide whether Reinforcement is required for a piping branch connection or not?